Mirror symmetry for the Tate curve via tropical and log corals: Proof of the Main Theorem

+Our aim is to achieve the toric transversality as in \cite{NS}, to use the correspondence theorem between tropical curves and log maps shown in \cite[\S 8]{NS}.
+For this we need to ensure that the image of $\widetilde{h}$ remains inside the $1$-skeleton of the polyhedral decomposition $\tilde\P$ refine $\tilde\P$ accordingly.
+To obtain an appropriate refinement we simply add $\widetilde{\Gamma}$ to the $1$-skeleton of $\tilde{\P}$.
+We do this refinement to $\tilde{\P}$ simultaneously for all tropical curves $\widetilde{h}_i:\widetilde{\Gamma}_i\to \RR^2$ of degree $\Delta$ matching $\lambda$ and of type $(\Gamma,u)$.
+Note that by \S \ref{The count of tropical corals}, there are finitely many such tropical curves.
+This way obtain a new polyhedral decomposition $\tilde{\P'}$ of $\RR^2$.
+By further refinement and rescaling we may assume that $\tilde\P'$ is integral and regular.
+Denote by $W_0$ the fiber over $t=0$ of the toric degeneration associated to $\tilde{\P'}$.
+So, $W_0$ carries the natural log structure $\M_{W_0}$ obtained by the pull-back of the divisorial log structure on the total space given by the divisor $W_0\subset W$.
+Then, by Lemma~\ref{Interpolating family} we obtain a two-parameter degeneration

-isomorphic to $\pi:\ol U\to \AA^1$ over ${1}\times \AA^1$ and to the degeneration $\pi': W\to\AA^1$ defined by $\tilde\P'$ over $\AA^1\times\{1\}$.
-For the latter degeneration, the log constraints $\rho$ translate into point constraints along with multiplicities along toric divisors on the general fibre of $\pi'$.
-This is the situation treated in the refinement \cite{GPS} of \cite{NS}.
-Hence all log curves in the central fibre $(W_0,\M_{W_0})$ are torically transverse (\cite{NS}, Defn 4.1) and the relevant moduli space of log curves with incidence conditions consists of $N^{\mathrm{trop}}_{\Delta,\lambda}$ reduced (and unobstructed) points.
-By unobstructedness of deformations, the same statement is then true for log maps to a general fibre of $\pi'$, or of $\tilde \pi$.
-By deformation invariance of log Gromov-Witten invariants we obtain the same virtual count by looking at the central fibre $(\overline{U}_0,\M_{\overline{U}_0})$ of $\pi$, as a log space over the standard log point.
-But in fact, by the same arguments as in \cite{NS} it can be easily shown that this moduli problem is unobstructed, and hence the moduli space $\tilde\shL_{\Delta,\lambda,\rho}$ of extended log maps is a finite set of cardinality equal to the log Gromov-Witten invariant.
-Finally, in Theorem~\ref{LogExtension} we have established a bijection between $\tilde\shL_{\Delta,\lambda,\rho}$ and $\shL_{\Delta,\lambda,\rho}$, giving the claimed result. \end{proof}
+isomorphic to $\pi:\ol U\to \AA^1$ over $\{1\}\times \AA^1$ and to the degeneration $\pi': W\to\AA^1$ defined by $\tilde\P'$ over $\AA^1\times\{1\}$.
+For the latter degeneration, all log curves in the central fibre $(W_0,\M_{W_0})$ are torically transverse.
+Note that the log constraints $\rho$ translate into point constraints along with multiplicities along toric divisors on the general fibre of $\pi'$, which is the situation treated in the refinement \cite{GPS} of \cite{NS}.
+In this refined case, the tropical count differs from the count in \cite{NS}, by dividing the weights on the unbounded edges of $\tilde{\Gamma}$ as shown in the Appendix of \cite{GPS}.
+Hence, from Theorems $3.4$ and $4.4$ in \cite{GPS}, the log maps on the central fiber of $\pi'$ matching analogous incidence conditions is a finite set with cardinality equal to $\tilde{N}^{\mathrm{trop}}_{\Delta,\lambda}$ we defined in \eqref{NtropCurve}.
+By deformation invariance of log Gromov-Witten invariants we obtain the same virtual count for log maps on the central fibre $\overline{U}_0^\dagger$ of $\pi$, as a log space over the standard log point.
+By Theorem~\ref{LogExtension}, this count of log maps coincides with the count of log corals, and so